Vegetarianism and religion: Christianity

 The Bible Christian Church, a Christian vegetarian sect founded by Reverend William Cowherd in 1809, were one of the philosophical forerunners of the Vegetarian Society.
 Cowherd encouraged members to abstain from eating of meat as a form of temperance.
 Some Christian vegetarians, such as Keith Akers, argue that Jesus himself was a vegetarian.
 Akers argues that Jesus was influenced by the Essenes, an ascetic Jewish sect.
 The present academic consensus is that Jesus was not an Essene.
 There is no historical record of Jesus' precise attitudes to animals, but there is a strand in his ethical teaching about the primacy of mercy to the weak, the powerless and the oppressed, which Walters and Portmess argue can also refer to captive animals.

-Other, more recent Christians movements, such as Sarx and CreatureKind, do not maintain that Jesus himself was a vegetarian, but instead argue that many practices which occur in the contemporary industrialized farming system, such as the mass culling of day-old male-chicks in the egg industry, are incompatible with the life of peace and love to which Jesus called his followers.
+Other, more recent Christians movements, such as Sarx and CreatureKind, do not maintain that Jesus himself was a vegetarian, but instead argue that many practices which occur in the contemporary industrialised farming system, such as the mass culling of day-old male-chicks in the egg industry, are incompatible with the life of peace and love to which Jesus called his followers.

 Islam

 Islam explicitly prohibits eating of some kinds of meat, especially pork.
 However, one of the most important Islamic celebrations, Eid al-Adha, involves animal sacrifices (Udhiya).
 Muslims who can afford to do so sacrifice domestic animals (usually sheep, but also camels, cows, and goats).
 According to the Quran, a large portion of the meat has to be given towards the poor and hungry, and every effort is to be made to see that no impoverished Muslim is left without sacrificial food during the days of feasts like Eid-ul-Adha.
 On the other hand, Udhiya is only a sunnah and is not obligatory: even caliphs have used non-animal means of sacrifice for Eid.

 Certain Islamic orders are mainly vegetarian; many Sufis maintain a vegetarian diet.
 Some Muslims in Indonesia think that being a vegetarian for reasons other than health is un-Islamic and it is a form of emulation of the infidels (tashabbuh bil kuffar).
 On the other hand, the Rishi order in Kashmir were historically described as abstaining from meat consumption.

-The prophet Muhammad, however, was strongly against the frequent consumption of meat and, for his part, was said to subsist mainly on a diet of dates and barley.
+Muhammad has been said to have subsisted on a 90% plant-based diet, largely made up of dates and barley.

-Sri Lankan Sufi master Bawa Muhaiyaddeen, who established The Bawa Muhaiyaddeen Fellowship of North America in Philadelphia.
-The former Indian president Dr. A. P. J. Abdul Kalam was also famously a vegetarian.
+The Sri Lankan Sufi master Bawa Muhaiyaddeen, who founded the Bawa Muhaiyaddeen Fellowship of North America in Philadelphia, established vegetarianism as the norm for his followers and meat products are not permitted at the legacy fellowship center or farm.
+The former Indian president A. P. J. Abdul Kalam was also famously a vegetarian.
 In January 1996, The International Vegetarian Union announced the formation of the Muslim Vegetarian/Vegan Society.
-There is also a Vegan Muslim Initiative, founded 2017.
+There is also a Vegan Muslim Initiative, founded in 2017.
 They encourage Muslims to try a vegan diet during Ramadan, making it a "Veganadan".
 Proponents of vegetarianism in Islam have pointed to the teachings in the Quran and the Hadith which instruct kindness and compassion towards animals as well as avoiding excess: